-Gowran Castle, a protected structure (Ref C344), is a dominant feature in the town.
+Gowran Castle, a protected structure (Ref C344), is a dominant feature in the town and is of significant heritage interest, as both a recorded monument (Castle KK020-060005, and House KK020-060018) and protected structure (Ref.
+C344).
 In 1999, permission was refused for a housing development consisting of 156 dwellings on the site.
 In 2004 permission was refused for a development including changing the use of the Castle to a hotel, building 106 residential units, 23 holiday units, a crèche and converting the gate lodge, castle cottage and castle stables to 8 holiday homes.